-1.3.1.
+- 1.3.1.
 Music may be embedded in the virtual environment.
-You may have more than one piece of music for the entire routine to enhance the theme delivery.

-1.3.2.
-Teams are strongly encouraged to bring a good quality audio music source file, since their evaluation also depends on the music quality.
+You may have more than one piece of music for the entire routine to enhance the theme delivery. - 1.3.2.
+Teams are strongly encouraged to use a good quality audio music source. - 1.3.3.

-1.3.3.
 The music should start at the beginning of the audio music source with a few seconds of silent lead time.